-Computing will be generally taught as a separate subject area, using the Switched on Computing! scheme of work.
+Computing will be generally taught as a separate subject area, using the Purple Mash scheme of work.

 Other elements, of the wider Computing curriculum, will be taught as a part of topic work.
 This will include Digital Publication and Presentation, Digital Research, Data Handling and the use of Digital Media.

 We use a rigorous monitoring system throughout the year such as lesson observations, book scrutiny, learning walks and pupil questionnaires, to gauge the impact of the curriculum design.
 By reviewing learning, evaluating pupil voice, professional dialogue, celebrating positives and highlighting areas of development; provides feedback to move practice forward.
 Pupils’ learning is assessed through the acquisition of knowledge and skills, which is applied across the curriculum.
 Due to the unique nature of the school, staff continually assess the pupils’ knowledge and skills and address any gaps in learning efficiently and then adapt planning accordingly.